The AYSO National Games

 Let the Games Begin!
 That’s the traditional phrase that has proclaimed the start of the AYSO National Games since its first venue in Irvine, in 1988.
-Those words will start off a week-long celebration that brings together AYSO players, volunteers and parents from across our country.
-The genesis of the National Games is typically AYSO.
-It started with a good idea and volunteer power pulled it off!
+Those words will start off a week-long celebration that brings together AYSO players, volunteers and parents from across the USA.
+The Games are modeled on the Olympics, with an opening ceremony, parade, and medal presentations.

 2012 National Games July 1-July 8 Knoxville, TN